Whiskey Evalutions FAQ

-If you're simply looking to sell collectible whiskey, we may be able to put you in touch with an auctioneer or a collector who can make an offer, depending where you live and what you've got.
+If you're simply looking to sell collectible whiskey, we can probably put you in touch with a collector who can make an offer, depending where you live and what you've got.
 See this page for those curious about selling collectible bottles if you have not already submitted an inquiry.

 2. Why can't you just email me back a simple, quick answer to how much my bottle is worth?

 On the other hand, if a collector is interested in your bottle, that's different.
 They know what they're comfortable offering, and will be happy to tell you.
 They have an incentive to give your property the close attention it needs and to correspond directly with you.

 Most of the evaluations the Society performs are on museum-quality pieces.
 A full evaluation takes a good deal of time and effort to prepare and write.
-It often involves in-depth research, consulting historical and academic sources, as well as conferring with other collectors for their opinions.
-In addition, for the response to make sense, the owner needs to be educated on the collectibles market first, and then on their individual bottle.
-Especially with bourbon, which is what most of our inquiries are -- that's a grey area in a true "grey market."
-99% of sales are private, unknown except to buyer and seller.
+It often involves in-depth research, consulting historical and academic sources, as well as conferring with other collectors and experts for their opinions.
+In addition, for our response to make sense, we need to take time to educate the owner about the collectibles market as it relates to their individual bottle.
+Especially with American whiskies (bourbon, rye, etc), that's a grey area in a true "grey market."
+Most sales are private, unknown except to buyer and seller.
 Valuation is complicated and there's usually not a straightforward answer.
-Even for bottles where we "know" what they are (which is most), we still have to inspect the photos, ascertain condition, and confer with the owner for additional information... it just takes a lot of time.
+Even for bottles we're familiar with (which is most), we still have to inspect the photos, ascertain condition, and confer with the owner for additional information... it just takes a lot of time.

 4. Why do you do provide this service at all?